omicscodeathon/tgr5t2d/README.md

 ## *Objectives

-1. To Develop machine learning models to predict potential TGR5 agonist based on bioactivity data from ChEMBL
+1. To develop machine learning models to predict quantitative-atructure activity relationship of
-2. Screen the COC
+2. Screen the COCONUT database to identify potential TGR5 agonist
-3. Identify lead compounds that could serve as potential drugs; this will be achieved by carrying out molecular docking to determine the binding affinity of the compound(s) to the target protein.
+3. Identify lead compounds by carrying out molecular docking to determine the binding affinity of the compound(s) to the target protein.
 4. Determine the stability of the binding of the compound(s) to TGR5, through Molecular Dynamics Simulations